You are browsing documentation for a version other than the latest stable release. Switch to the latest stable release, 1.6.

 which is obtained from the device, to diagnose the issue.

 You can also see the state of deployments on the Dashboard.

 artifact_name has now changed to

 This shows your virtual device runs the new rootfs!

 For robustness and avoiding unnecessary deployments, Mender will not deploy an Artifact that is already installed on a device.
 Thus, if you create another deployment with the Artifact you already uploaded, Mender will see that it contains the same rootfs that is already installed and skip the deployment.
 It will immediately be marked as successful and moved to Past deployments.
-For this reason, we provide another Artifact that you can use to deploy with at https://d1b0l86ne08fsf.cloudfront.net/1.1.0/vexpress-qemu/vexpress_release_1_1.1.0.mender.
+This is why we provide a second Artifact for you to test with.